emilyfu1/NEAD/README.md

 Anaconda is a distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
 It includes an installation of Jupyter Notebook, which presents data science documents that combine live-code with narrative text, equations and visualizations.

 The web scraping code is written in Python.
 The latest version of Python should be installed.
 Various Python packages and libraries are required for web scraping, as detailed in each file, and must be installed before running the code.
 A list of approved packages is stored in Artifactory.
-New packages can be requested through Jira.
+New packages can be requested through Statistics Canada's use of Jira.

-# files included
+# Files included

 ## microsoft.ipynb
 File for scraping Microsoft financial data.